levpolyakov/levcards.com/content/portfolio/trigalow.md

 date = "2018-07-01T18:38:19-04:00"
 +++

-Trigalows seek the blue gel that Pigalow produces.
+Trigalows seek the blue gel that [Pigalow][1] produces.

 <!--more-->

-They were once little bugs who were very picky eaters unlike the rest of their bretheren, and happened to develop a parasitic relationship to a young Pigalow as he started to experience Pigalow Puberty and grow his gel-hair to exceptionally high levels.
+They were once little bugs who were very picky eaters unlike the rest of their bretheren, and happened to develop a parasitic relationship to a young [Pigalow][1] as he started to experience Pigalow Puberty and grow his gel-hair to exceptionally high levels.

+[1]: /portfolio/pigalow